 You can listen to Live music on Thursday, Friday and Saturday – from Fado to Bossa Nova and Cuban Evenings.
 Café Guarany is at Avenida dos Aliados, 89/85.

 Inaugurated on 24 September 1899 Progresso is the city’s oldest café and is part and parcel of the identity of Porto.
-Café Progresso is at Rua Actor João Guedes, 5.Hopefully these tips have been helpful.
-What do you think?
+Café Progresso is at Rua Actor João Guedes, 5.What's your next move, after having read this post?